 Lynnewood Hall - one of the largest abandoned houses in the world

-Lynnewood Hall – Ty, CC BY-SA 2.0, via Wikimedia Commons
+Lynnewood Hall – Ty via Wikimedia

 The mansion was an opportunity to experiment with the latest materials.
 Built entirely from energy-saving concrete, the house is reinforced with Helix steel fibers which resist explosions and natural disasters.